An Agentic Approach to Metadata Reasoning: Introduction

 Rather than bringing all available metadata into the LLM's context window, \name executes a series of steps that involve retrieving candidate tables, reasoning about the metadata attached to them, and consulting specialized tools that provide additional metadata.
 For example, these specialized tools may determine whether two tables can be meaningfully joined, whether a particular value is present in a given table, or consult a business glossary to better understand the intent of the task. \name autonomously decides which metadata to consult at any given point, depending on how it is progressing towards its goal.

-We evaluate the proposed \name in two environments for data selection: KramaBench~\citep{lai2025kramabench}, a real-world benchmark representing messy data lake across six diverse domains, and a synthetically scaled-up version of the BIRD dataset~\citep{li2023bird}.
-We select KramaBench because it challenges systems with high-cardinality search spaces (approximately 1,500 candidate tables in the \emph{Astronomy} domain) and requires multi-source reasoning.
+We evaluate the proposed \name in two environments for data selection: KramaBench~\citep{lai2025kramabench}, a real-world benchmark representing a messy data lake across six diverse domains, and a synthetically scaled-up version of the BIRD dataset~\citep{li2023bird}.
+We select KramaBench because it challenges systems with high-cardinality search spaces (approximately 1,500 candidate tables in the Astronomy domain) and requires multi-source reasoning.
 To systematically stress-test the system's resilience against the complexities of modern enterprise data environments, we expand the BIRD dataset by injecting horizontal partitions, redundant duplicates, and structural noise.
-We compare our framework against state-of-the-art vector search methods and an LLM-powered hybrid retrieval baseline, Pneuma~\citep{balaka2025pneuma}.
+We compare our framework against state-of-the-art vector search methods, an LLM-powered hybrid retrieval baseline (Pneuma~\citep{balaka2025pneuma}), and three advanced baselines: a non-agentic deterministic workflow with LLM-powered tool calls, a single-step LLM-prompt-based baseline (DS-Guru~\citep{lai2025kramabench}), and an iterative agentic search approach with SQL queries.

-Our empirical results demonstrate that the \name achieves superior table selection accuracy, yielding an average F1-score of 83.16\% on KramaBench, substantially outperforming both the standard vector search baseline (50.77\%) and Pneuma (45.12\%).
-The performance boost is most substantial in the large-scale Astronomy domain, where our method achieves an F1-score of 72.31\%, more than doubling the performance of both vector search (32.80\%) and Pneuma (27.70\%).
+Our empirical results demonstrate that the \name achieves superior table selection accuracy with an average F1-score of 83.16\% on KramaBench, outperforming the best-performing baseline, agentic SQL at 79.87\%, as well as DS-Guru at 72.57\%.
+The relative improvement over vector search is greater in the large-scale Astronomy domain, where our method achieves an F1-score of 72.31\%, more than doubling the performance of vector search at 32.80\%.
 Furthermore, in the highly noisy synthetic BIRD data lakes containing hundreds of similar-looking tables, the \name maintains an average F1-score of 85.5\%, compared to just 30.0\% for the vector search baseline.
 The \name achieves near perfect discrimination against noise-injected tables, whereas the baseline retrieves invalid or low-quality tables 35.6\% of the time.
 Crucially, this high-precision data selection directly translates to downstream success: in an end-to-end Text-to-SQL evaluation, using the tables recommended by the \name improved average SQL execution accuracy to 71.28\%, up from the 56.38\% achieved by top-10 vector retrieval.